albar965/littlenavmap-manual/src/en/MENUS.rst

 The dropdown menu of the toolbar buttons can be torn off (:ref:`tear-off-menu`).

+Airspace display and labels can be changed in options on the pages :ref:`options-map-display` and :ref:`options-map-labels`.

 .. figure:: ../images/airspacestoolbar.jpg
       :scale: 30%

-      Airspace selection toolbar with all drop down menus.
-Click image to enlarge.
+      Airspace selection toolbar with all drop down menus. *Click image to enlarge.*

 .. _show-airspaces: